 Helping children in need remains at the heart of who we are

-Over the last 65 years we've honed our approach to child development- Swansonâ€™s act of compassion has grown to a movementÂ releasing more than 1.8 million children from poverty in 25 developing countries.
+Over the last 65 years we've honed our approach to child development- Swansonâ€™s initial act of compassion has grown to a movementÂ releasing more than 1.8 million children from poverty in 25 developing countries.
 There are thousands of Compassion graduates who've been released from poverty and are bringing change to their families, communities and nations.

 Every day we continue to share Godâ€™s love in action with children in poverty.
 Will you join us?